StackVista/stackstate-docs/getting_started.md

 # Getting Started

+Hi!
 So, you've just installed StackState and you are ready to get started.

 ## StackPacks